Best Dog Water Bottles of 2026

 Temperature

 Hotter temperatures will require more water than cooler ones.
 Just like their human friends, dogs will drink more water when it is hotter outside.
-Dogs should be drinking 1 ounce of water per pound of body weight daily, and that goes up 10% on hotter days where the temperature is over 86 degrees fahrenheit, and goes up to a higher percentage as it gets even hotter
+Dogs should drink 1 ounce of water per pound of body weight daily, increasing by 10% on hotter days when the temperature is over 86F, and by a higher percentage as it gets even hotter.

 Speed

 Dogs will typically ask for more water on a run than on a slower walk.
 If you are planning to run with your dog, be prepared to carry more water than you would for a walk.
 If you keep a regular routine, your dog might learn to drink water before your walks/runs.
-At the peak of training for my last marathon, my dog Ace would watch me put on my running shoes and he would drink a bowl of water before we went out for our runs together–this helped him stay hydrated and he ended up having to drink less water on those runs.)
+At the peak of training for my last marathon, my dog Ace would watch me put on my running shoes, and he would drink a bowl of water before we went out for our runs together–this helped him stay hydrated, and he ended up having to drink less water on those runs.

 Distance